andrewbatista31/andrewbatista31/README.md

 # Hi, I'm Andrew Batista 👋

-I'm an IT support technician with 3+ years of experience desktop support, network management, Active Directory, virtualization.
-I'm passionate about automating IT processes, creating easy to use tools, optimizing networks, and enhancing security.
+I'm an IT support technician with several years of experience desktop support.
+I'm passionate about automating IT processes and creating easy to use tools.

 🔧 **Skills**:
 - **AI**: Extensive personal experience building projects and passion ideas using AI coding tools